MicrosoftDocs/well-architected/well-architected/performance-efficiency/collect-metrics-logs.md

 Performance optimization requires data to measure the current performance of a workload or a flow against its performance targets.
 You need to collect the right amount and diversity of data to measure the performance of the code and the infrastructure against [performance targets](performance-targets.md).

-**Centralize the data**.
-Centralizing performance metrics and logs is the process of collecting performance metrics and logs from various sources and storing them a central location.
+**Centralize the data.** Centralizing performance metrics and logs is the process of collecting performance metrics and logs from various sources and storing them a central location.
 Create a central metrics sink and a central log sink.
 This centralization allows for easy access, analysis, and monitoring of performance metrics and logs across different systems and components.
 By centralizing metrics and logs, you gain visibility into the performance of your workload.
 Choose a suitable platform or tool that can aggregate and store workload performance metrics and logs.

 :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Understand the cost of collecting metrics and logs.
 In general, the more metrics and logs you collect, the higher the cost.

-**Segment data**.
-Performance data monitors the performance of each environment.
+**Segment data.** Performance data monitors the performance of each environment.
 Each environment might contain distinct types of data, such as workload performance metrics and business metrics.
 Use a separate metrics and log sink for each purpose.

-- *Keep production data and nonproduction data separate:* By separating data by environment, you can ensure focused monitoring and optimization of each environment.
+- *Keep production data and nonproduction data separate.* By separating data by environment, you can ensure focused monitoring and optimization of each environment.
 In production environments, you can better identify and address performance issues that directly affect users and business operations.
 In nonproduction environments, the data separation facilitates effective troubleshooting and fine-tuning during the testing phase before you deploy to production.

-- *Use one set of data within each environment:* Don't use one set of data for performance targets and another set of data for alerts related to the performance targets.
+- *Use one set of data within each environment.* Don't use one set of data for performance targets and another set of data for alerts related to the performance targets.
 Using different sets of data leads to inaccurate alerts that undermine the effectiveness of performance monitoring.

-- *Separate performance targets and business metrics:* The operations and development teams use performance targets to monitor system health and meet business targets.
+- *Separate performance targets and business metrics.* The operations and development teams use performance targets to monitor system health and meet business targets.
 Business metrics relate to business goals or customer reporting.
 Capture business metrics in a separate data stream, even if the data directly overlaps.
 The separation gives you flexibility to capture the right data and independently analyze the data.

-**Define retention policies**.
-For your performance metrics and logs, base the retention period on your organization's requirements and compliance regulations.
+**Define retention policies.** For your performance metrics and logs, base the retention period on your organization's requirements and compliance regulations.
 Decide how long to retain the data for analysis and audit purposes.
 Archive the data that you don't need for immediate analysis.

 ### Collect application data

 Application performance data provides valuable insights into the health and performance of an application.
 By monitoring and analyzing performance data, you can identify and troubleshoot issues, optimize application performance, and make informed decisions for your application.

-**Instrument code**.
-Instrumenting code involves adding specific code and tools to gather data about the performance of an application during runtime.
+**Instrument code.** Instrumenting code involves adding specific code and tools to gather data about the performance of an application during runtime.
 You need to collect metrics for key flows.
 The metrics should target throughput, latency, or time-to-complete values.
 Data about business flows should remain distinct from data about nonbusiness flows.
 For business flow data, ensure that the metadata allows you to track and store the data separately.

 Instrumenting code is important for collecting workload performance data.
 It helps you: